 Also read:

-It is expected that candidates are very familiar with the UP BEd JEE exam pattern however it becomes imperative to understand the structure of the UP BEd JEE exam, which includes two papers.
+It is expected that candidates are very familiar with the UP BEd JEE exam pattern; however, it becomes imperative to understand the structure of the UP BEd JEE exam, which includes two papers.
 Paper 1 consists of General Knowledge and Language (Hindi/English), while Paper 2 covers General Aptitude and Subject Ability (Arts/Science/Commerce/Agriculture).
-Apart from that candidates must also understand the marking scheme and learn the number of questions, total marks, and negative marking if any.
+Apart from that, candidates must also understand the marking scheme and learn the number of questions, total marks, and negative marking if any.
 This will help them in attempting the questions easily.

 Focus on Paper 1

-Once candidates are well versed with the exam pattern and UP BEd JEE syllabus it is time for them to focus on the papers.
+Once candidates are well versed with the format and UP BEd JEE Syllabus it is time for them to focus on the papers.
 The first paper is the General Knowledge which has questions from Indian History, Geography, Politics, General Science, and Current Affairs and questions from Language (Hindi/English).
 For this section candidates must improve their comprehension skills, grammar, vocabulary, and sentence correction.
 Both these papers will have 50 questions from each section (General Knowledge and Language) and will carry one mark each.
 The time duration of this section will 3 hours.
 The total marks will be 200.

-- TSEdCET Mock Test 2025: Check Steps to Access Online Practice Test Series
+- TSEdCET Mock Test 2026: Check Steps to Access Online Practice Test Series

-- Planning to Pursue B.Ed from Delhi University?
+- Planning to Pursue BEd from Delhi University?
 You will find this article handy

 Focus on Paper 2